dghuuloc/archinstall/package-installer.md

 ```
 $ ranger --copy-config=all
 ```
 Visualize hidden files.
-In the `rc.cong` file in ranger directory, we uncomment this code line
+In the `rc.cong` file in ranger directory, we set this following code:

 ```
 set show hidden true